open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.GrpcNetClient/README.md

 ### SuppressDownstreamInstrumentation

+> [!CAUTION]
+> `SuppressDownstreamInstrumentation` no longer works when used in conjunction with the `OpenTelemetry.Instrumentation.Http` package version `1.6.0` and greater.
+This option may change or even be removed in a future release.

 This option prevents downstream instrumentation from being invoked.
 Grpc.Net.Client is built on top of HttpClient.
 When instrumentation for both libraries is enabled, `SuppressDownstreamInstrumentation` prevents the